Sunjid-Ahmed/Darknetdetectives/README.md

 ---

-Would you like me to create the actual files (`index.html`, `style.css`, etc.) and package them into a ZIP or GitHub repo for you?
+Would you like me to help you add the banner image or create the other project files?
 ```